 Adora Belle knew them all now and the Gods alone knew what that said about her.
 Stanley was sorting in his eerily focused way, aided by several of the golems, including Gladys in her over-sized blue dress.
 Groat was crabbing around, making sure the ink wells were full and no one was stealing the pens, while George Aggie and several of the old timers accepted mail from the line that was there, even at this time of night.
 Miss Maccalariat was, for once, not at her post haranguing the customers for not using blotting paper.
 She had commandeered the help of another of the golems and was hoisting up a crudely made banner proclaiming ‘THANK YOU MR. LIPWIC!’

 She found Moist himself up in his office.
-The fire had taken out one walls and he stood at the gaping hole, looking down into the hall below.
+The fire had taken out one wall and he stood at the gaping hole, looking down into the bustling hall below.
 His hands were shoved into the pockets of his shining suit and there was a slump to his shoulders Adora Belle had never seen before.
 More as if he’d lost rather than won.

 If he’d been jumping around, still manic with the energy of earlier she would have understood.
 She could have shouted at him then before forgiving him.
 This un-Moist-like stillness, however, was unnerving and she didn’t know quite how to react.
 She paused in the doorway for a long moment before speaking.